WeiZ8/Snake-Game-HS2021/README.md

   <img src="/Game Over.png" width="440" />
 </p>

 Once the snake runs into the border or into itself, the game over screen pops up and shows the reached score.
-The player can choose to restart the game by clicking the “play game” button or choose to exit the game by selecting “quit game” or closing the window directly.
+The player can choose to restart the game by clicking the “play” button after the title screen appears again after a few seconds or choose to exit the game by closing the window directly.

 ## Repository
 The repository shows 5 files.
 The “README.md” file gives an overall introduction and project description with screenshots showing the gaming interfaces.
 “Snake-Game-HS2021.py” contains the code.
 “Ding.mp3” and “game_over.mp3” are used for the sound effects.
 “Snake Game – Theme Song.mp3” is used for the background music.